 - 1/2 tsp salt

-- Combine all dry ingredients in a medium bowl & whisk together.
+- Combine the flour, baking soda, baking powder, salt, cinnamon, nutmeg, cloves, and ginger in a medium bowl and whisk together.
 Set aside.

-- Fold in dry ingredients just until fully incorporated.
+- Fold in the dry ingredients just until they are fully incorporated.

 Chocolate Cream Cheese Frosting

-- In a small bowl, melt milk chocolate and set aside to cool.
+- In a small bowl, melt the milk chocolate and set aside to cool.

-- Allow to cool a little before drizzling.
+- Allow the caramel to cool a little before drizzling.

 Amount Per Serving: Calories: 336Total Fat: 17gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 51mgSodium: 269mgCarbohydrates: 42gFiber: 1gSugar: 30gProtein: 6g